mlutze/bartok-legacy/README.md

 _Added by Jonathan, 30 Aug 2023_

 The Dealer is designated by the Dealer Token.
-If you are Dealer, you may not touch the cards unless you are in possession of the Token.
+The Dealer may not touch the cards unless they are in possession of the Token.

 ## Official Cut
 _Added by Matt, 30 Aug 2023_

-If you are Dealer, after shuffling, you must designate a Cutter.
+After shuffling, the Dealer must designate a Cutter.
-If you are Cutter, you must then receive the Dealer Token and the deck, then cut the deck, and return the Token and deck to the Dealer.
+The Cutter must then receive the Dealer Token and the deck, then cut the deck, and return the Token and deck to the Dealer.
-If you are Dealer, you may not thereafter manipulate the cards except to deal them.
+The Dealer may not thereafter manipulate the cards except to deal them.

 ## Slam
 _Added by Mathias, 30 Aug 2023_

-If you draw a card on your turn instead of playing another move, you may thereafter play a card or a collection of cards if it is otherwise valid to do so.
+If the Active Player draws a card instead of playing another move, they may thereafter play a card or a collection of cards if it is otherwise valid to do so.

 ## Honorable Penalty
 _Added by Xavier, 30 Aug 2023_

-If you are to draw a penalty card, you must first make eye contact with the Dealer and bow.
+If a player is to draw a penalty card, they must first make eye contact with the Dealer and bow.

 ## 8 Skips
 _Added by Jonathan, 30 Aug 2023_

-If you play an 8, the next player's turn is skipped.
+If a player plays an 8, the next player's turn is skipped.
-If you play multiple 8's, one player is skipped per 8.
+If a player plays multiple 8's, one player is skipped per 8.

 ## Victory Celebration
 _Added by Matt, 30 Aug 2023_

-If you would play one or more cards such that you would begin to have 0 cards, you must first audibly celebrate.
+If a player would play one or more cards such that they would begin to have 0 cards, they must first audibly celebrate.

 ## Turn Token
 _Added by Mathias, 13 Sep 2023_

 The Active Player is designated by the Turn Token.
-The first action on your turn must be to take the Token from the center.
+The first action on a player's turn must be to take the Token from the center.
-The last action on your turn must be to remove the Token from the center.
+The last action on a player's turn must be to return the Token to the center.

 ## Private Penalty
 _Added by Jonathan, 13 Sep 2023_

-Before taking a penalty card, you may close your eyes and bow, rather than making eye contact with the Dealer and bowing.
+Before taking a penalty card, a player may close their eyes and bow, rather than making eye contact with the Dealer and bowing.

 ## No Self-Traps
 _Added by Matt, 13 Sep 2023_

-You may only play a trap card when you are not in possession of the Turn Token.
+A player may only play a trap card when they are not in possession of the Turn Token.

 ## Tokbar
 _Added by Mathias, 13 Sep 2023_

-If you begin to have 3 cards, then you must say "Tokbar" before someone next plays a card.
+If a player begins to have 3 cards, then they must say "Tokbar" before someone next plays a card.

 ## Modified Trap
 _Added by Jonathan, 13 Sep 2023_

-When you play a trap card, you may say a card value one step higher or lower than the card's value.
+When a player plays a trap card, they may say a card value one step higher or lower than the card's value.
 The card is then considered to have that value.

 ## 6 Splits
 _Added by Matt, 20 Sep 2023_

-When you play a 6, you must play the card in a new pile.
+When a player plays a 6, they must play the card in a new pile.
 Subsequent moves may play on any pile.

 ## Barbar
 _Added by Jonathan, 20 Sep 2023_

-If you begin to have 4 cards, then you must say "Barbar" before someone next plays a card.
+If a player begins to have 4 cards, then they must say "Barbar" before someone next plays a card.

 ## Killer Jack
 _Added by Matt, 20 Sep 2023_